Fridays with Vicky 80

 If you have your Amazon associate account set up and are starting to earn money from the Amazon affiliate program, you will want to know how to get paid with amazon as an affiliate.

-When I say associate account, that’s just what Amazon calls their affiliate program, same thing.
+When I say associate account, that’s just what Amazon calls their affiliate program, the same thing.

 Amazon Associate Payment Methods